 Circles and Cyclopes

 O Brother similarly establishes a realm of Christian contradiction by framing men of God as Homer’s monsters.
 As an example, Big Dan is a version of the Cyclops from Homer’s Book 9.
 This one-eyed bible salesmen makes a profit off the poor and faithful.
 This means that like the Cyclops in Homer’s work, Big Dan is a dangerous shepherd.
 The camera work continues this comparison by emphasizing that Big Dan is giant-like and threatening.
 It exaggerates his huge personality through low shots, which position us underneath the monster.
-Although Big Dan does not eat people, he does squish a toad, which becomes a reference to his monstrous appetite and brutality.
+Although Big Dan does not eat people, he is often shown eating and he squishes a toad with his bare hands, which references the Cyclops’ monstrous appetite and brutality.

 Furthermore, the film personifies this fixation with the past by naming the KKK leader Homer.
 I think this is the greatest commentary the film makes about the Homeric epic, as the KKK is so focused on looking backwards instead of forward that they are led by a man named Homer.
 This move also suggests that Homer’s role in modern society is less as a great author and more as a symbol for violent misreading.
 Homer the author becomes a symbol for a distant and idealized past, the beginning of democracy and literature, ect.
 But, Homer’s role as a racist politician in O Brother suggests that this nostalgic perspective is ultimately destructive and backwards.
 This means that the monsters in the film want things to stay the same, to circle around reform and avoid change.
 In other words, to just repeat the events from old stories, like Homer’s, rather than inventing new kinds.